Kura Addon Archetype

 The same file for the amd64 architecture will just change the Architecture field to [[deb.amd64.architecture]].

+Finally, the plugin responsible of generating the DEB package is the jdeb plugin.
 To build the architecture-dependant installers, the execution must change to:

 <execution>